Avalon Blog

 • Maximum size requirement of 6.125” tall x 11.5” long x 0.25” thick

-Although there is more defined size restriction on the postcards, First Class mail has several benefits over standard mail.
-First class mail is cheaper per piece and will also get where it's going quicker than standard mail will.
-First class mail also offers free forwarding and return to sender services.
+Although there is a more defined size restriction on postcards, first-class mail has several benefits over standard mail.
+First-class mail is cheaper per piece and will also get where it's going quicker than standard mail.
+First-class mail also offers free forwarding and return to sender services.

-Now let's touch on the mailing panel of your postcard, which if designed correctly can also save you time and money.
+Now, let's touch on the mailing panel of your postcard, which if designed correctly, can also save you time and money.
 The USPS requires that certain areas of the mailing panel, or the address side, of the postcard be left white for addressing, postage, and bar coding.
-Even if your mailing piece has a background color or image on the mailing panel, these certain areas absolutely must be white.
+Even if your mailing piece has a background color or image on the mailing panel, these particular areas absolutely must be white.
 Depending on the size of your postcard, the dimensions of such white spaces will vary as well.
-Take a look at the 6" x 4.25" example below -
+Take a look at the 6" x 4.25" example below.

 postcardguide